Park County Sheriff’s Office

 - Blasting, welding or other activities, which generate flame or flammable material.

 - Fireworks and model rocketry.

 - Target shooting and recreational shooting is prohibited, including the Forestry areas.
 The only exception to this will be the Como shooting range.
 Posted Range Rules Must Be Followed.

 - Operating a chain saw without a 10lb ABC or 2 ½ gallon pressurized or equivalent fire extinguisher, and large size pointed shovel readily available for quick use.

-- Persons with a written exemption from the Sheriff that specifically authorizes the otherwise prohibited act.
+- Persons with a written exemption from their District Fire Chief that specifically authorizes the otherwise prohibited act.